stefanozorzi/stefanozorzi.github.io/_pages/about.md

 ---
 layout: page
-title: About me
+title: About
-subtitle: About me
+subtitle: About
-desc: About me
+desc: About
 permalink: /about/
+image: /assets/img/logoeye.png
 ---

 <div class="pretty-links">